-I was roasting a chicken this weekend because A. I was craving it and B. I also had high hopes to re-shoot said roasted chicken to update a VERY old and ugly post that is finger licking good but is buried in the ehem ugly photo post archives and no one comes to visit it.
-Of course once it came out of the oven, the smells intoxicated us and we had zero willpower.
-We carved in too quickly and alas no new photos.
+I was roasting a CHICKEN this weekend because I was craving it.
+Plus I also had high hopes to re-shoot said roasted chicken to update a VERY old and ugly post that is finger licking good but is buried in the ugly photo post archives and no one comes to visit it.
+Of course once it came out of the oven, the smells intoxicated us and there was zero willpower.
+Carved in too quickly and alas no new photos.
 Boo.
-Happens every.single.time.
+Happens every single time.
 Silver lining, while I was

 shoving chicken into my mouth eating, it occurred to me that I’ve never shared a simple recipe for making homemade chicken stock.
 Silver linings.